AndreaR2D/Chinook_Analysis/README.md

 # Chinook DB Analysis
-- Analysis of the chinook test DB From https://www.sqlitetutorial.net
+Chinook test DB From https://www.sqlitetutorial.net

-- Business dashboard
+This database provide infos about a record store such as records inventory, customers infos, pursage list, employees...

+**Exploratory analysis and Business Dashboard**

+## Tools used
+Excel, PowerBI, DBeaver

 # SQL

-### Exploratory analysis: Countries, Customers, Tracks and Artists
+### Exploratory analysis

 #### Countries
 - Countries Ranking by Customers and Purchase